SCIInstitute/ShapeWorks/docs/getting-started/interfaces.md

 ## ShapeWorks in Python

 We are developing Python bindings to enable users to script their customized shape modeling workflows.
-See [ShapeWorks in Python](../new/shapeworks-python.md) for more details and pointers to step-by-step hands-on tutorials on different aspects of the shape modeling workflow in a transparent, reproducible, and sharable manner.
+See [ShapeWorks in Python](../new/shapeworks-python.md) for more details and pointers to step-by-step, hands-on tutorials on different aspects of the shape modeling workflow in a transparent, reproducible, and sharable manner.

 !!! important "ShapeWorks with Python support"
     ShapeWorks Python library is currently under active development and is part of our major releases as of **ShapeWorks 6**.